refinedev/refine/documentation/docs/getting-started/quickstart.md

 Building **refine** CRUD apps with [refine.new](https://refine.new/) is very straight forward.
 You can choose the libraries and frameworks you want to work with, and the tool will generate the project.

-You can download the project code by clicking on the *"Build & Download"* button.
+Use the interactive form on [refine.new](https://refine.new/) choose your preferred technologies and download the project code by clicking on the *"Build & Download"* button.

 Once the setup is complete, navigate to the project folder install depencies and then start your project.